judahpaul16/gpt-home/README.md

 # 🏠 GPT Home
-GPT at home!
+ChatGPT at home!
 Basically a better G**gle Nest Hub desk assistant made with Raspberry Pi and OpenAI API.

 * *This guide assumes you're using Ubuntu Server as your Raspberry Pi operating system.
 You may need to make certain modifications to accomodate other operating systems*